ORCP 54 – DISMISSAL OF ACTIONS; COMPROMISE

 D Costs of previously dismissed action.

-D(1) If a plaintiff who has once dismissed an action in any court commences an action based upon or including the same claim against the same defendant, the court may make such order for the payment of any unpaid judgment for costs and disbursements against plaintiff in the action previously dismissed as it may deem proper and may stay the proceedings in the action until the plaintiff has complied with the order.
+D(1) Previous action dismissed by plaintiffs.
+If a plaintiff who has once dismissed an action in any court commences an action based upon or including the same claim against the same defendant, the court may make any order for the payment of any unpaid judgment for costs and disbursements against plaintiff in the action previously dismissed that it may deem proper and may stay the proceedings in the action until the plaintiff has complied with the order.

-D(2) If a party who previously asserted a claim, counterclaim, cross-claim, or third party claim that was dismissed with prejudice subsequently files the same claim, counterclaim, cross-claim, or third party claim against the same party, the court shall enter a judgment dismissing the claim, counterclaim, cross-claim, or third party claim and may enter a judgment requiring the payment of reasonable attorney fees incurred by the party in obtaining the dismissal.
+D(2) Previous claim dismissed with prejudice.
+If a party who previously asserted a claim, counterclaim, cross-claim, or third party claim that was dismissed with prejudice subsequently files the same claim, counterclaim, cross-claim, or third party claim against the same party, the court shall enter a judgment dismissing the claim, counterclaim, cross-claim, or third party claim and may enter a judgment requiring the payment of reasonable attorney fees incurred by the party in obtaining the dismissal.

 E Offer to allow judgment; effect of acceptance or rejection.

-E(1) Except as provided in ORS 17.065 through 17.085, any party against whom a claim is asserted may, at any time up to 14 days prior to trial, serve upon any other party asserting the claim an offer to allow judgment to be entered against the party making the offer for the sum, or the property, or to the effect therein specified.
-The offer shall not be filed with the court clerk or provided to any assigned judge, except as set forth in subsections E(2) and E(3) below.
+E(1) Offer.
+Except as provided in ORS 17.065 to 17.085, any party against whom a claim is asserted may, at any time up to 14 days prior to trial, serve upon any other party asserting the claim an offer to allow judgment to be entered against the party making the offer for the sum, or the property, or to the effect therein specified.
+The offer shall not be filed with the court clerk or provided to any assigned judge, except as set forth in subsections E(2) and E(3) of this rule.

-E(2) If the party asserting the claim accepts the offer, the party asserting the claim or such party’s attorney shall endorse such acceptance thereon and file the same with the clerk before trial, and within seven days from the time the offer was served upon such party asserting the claim; and thereupon judgment shall be given accordingly as a stipulated judgment.
+E(2) Acceptance of offer.
+If the party asserting the claim accepts the offer, the party asserting the claim or the party’s attorney shall endorse the acceptance thereon and file the accepted offer with the clerk before trial, and within 7 days from the time the offer was served upon the party asserting the claim; and thereupon judgment shall be given accordingly as a stipulated judgment.
 If the offer does not state that it includes costs and disbursements or attorney fees, the party asserting the claim shall submit any claim for costs and disbursements or attorney fees to the court as provided in Rule 68.

 F Settlement conferences.
 A settlement conference may be ordered by the court at any time at the request of any party or upon the court’s own motion.
 Unless otherwise stipulated to by the parties, a judge other than the judge who will preside at trial shall conduct the settlement conference.